Hi Fly (airline)

-Hi Fly (legally Springjet, S.A.) is a Portuguese charter airline headquartered in Lisbon.
+Hi Fly (legally Springjet, S.A.) is a Portuguese wet lease charter airline headquartered in Lisbon.
+Hi Fly operates globally as a leading specialist in providing aircraft with crew, maintenance, insurance, and charter services.

 History

 Foundation and early years

 The airline was incorporated in October 2005 and concluded its initial certification process in April 2006, when it was issued with an Air Operator Certificate by the Portugal civil aviation authority, ANAC.
 Since obtaining its Air Operator Certificate, the carrier has gained all the statutory EU-OPS (regulations specifying minimum safety and related procedures for commercial passenger and cargo fixed-wing aviation) and European Union Safety Agency (EASA) approvals.
 It also obtained the International Air Transport Association Operational Safety Audit (IOSA) certification in September 2011.

+Fleet history

-Hi Fly's first aircraft was an Airbus A330-300 which had previously been operated by Air Luxor (which was owned by the same family that now owns Hi Fly before being sold and shut down).
+Hi Fly's first aircraft was an Airbus A330-300 that had previously been operated by Air Luxor, which was owned by the same family that now owns Hi Fly before it was sold and shut down.
 The aircraft was on contract to the Air Component of the Belgian Armed Forces until the end of 2013.
 Two A310-300s were then added in 2008 and these were leased to Oman Air flying the carrier's first long-haul routes (to London Heathrow and Bangkok).

-New aircraft were then delivered from Airbus in 2008 and 2009: an A330-200 and two A340-500s, the latter used for approximately 5 years on behalf of Arik Air in Nigeria on its route between Lagos and New York John F. Kennedy, painted in its colors, until Hi Fly repossessed the airframes in spring 2015.
+New aircraft were then delivered from Airbus in 2008 and 2009; an A330-200 and two A340-500s, the latter used for approximately 5 years on behalf of Arik Air in Nigeria on its route between Lagos and New York John F. Kennedy, painted in its colors, until Hi Fly repossessed the airframes in spring 2015.
 Since then, more A330s and A340s have also been obtained, including four in 2013.
 In February 2014, Hi Fly added its first narrow-body aircraft, an A321-200 that has been leased to the Belgian Army in replacement of the former A330-300.